scandio/troba/doc/initialze.md

 The first call of `initialize()` sets the `'default'` connection.
 With `initialize($config, $connectionName)` you can add another connection with adifferent name.
-If you want to use another conntection than the default connection you have to call àctivateConnection($connectionName)`.
+If you want to use another conntection than the default connection you have to call `activateConnection($connectionName)`.
 The following example shows a table copy from one database to another with a different convention handler that means another table naming.

 ```php